Explore proposed expansions to Al Anderson Memorial Pool and Timms Community Centre (combined with a new Performing Arts and Culture Centre).

 • About 60% support for one or both projects

-We heard 61% support in-person (interactions at pop-ups) and 58% support online (survey responses).
+We saw 61% support in-person (interactions at pop-ups) and 58% support online (survey responses).

 • People want more information and engagement